How To Get Orton-Gillingham “OG” Certified

 What Does “OG Certified” Mean?

-First, I’ll start by clarifying a few acronyms needed for understanding:
+Now let’s clarify a few acronyms needed for understanding:

 - OG: Orton-Gillingham

-An approach to literacy instruction that is direct, sequential, and multi-sensory (Orton Gillingham is not a program). - SL: Structured Literacy
+Orton Gillingham is an approach to literacy instruction that is direct, sequential, and multi-sensory (Orton Gillingham is not a program). - SL: Structured Literacy

 Structured Literacy is an approach to literacy rooted in the Science of Reading.
-It incorporates similar approaches (such as Orton-Gillingham) and includes essential elements of effective instruction and teaching principles. - IDA: International Dyslexia Association
+It incorporates similar approaches (such as Orton-Gillingham) and includes essential elements of effective instruction and teaching principles.

 The leading organization dedicated to the study and treatment of dyslexia. - CERI: The Center for Effective Reading Instruction: